 Annette Bryson studied philosophy at the University of Michigan, the University of Colorado, and the University of Geneva and the history of ideas at Johns Hopkins University.
 She also completed a post-doctoral research fellowship at the University of Notre Dame.

-She has also delivered on-air content for a Voice of American affiliate station serving the Geneva area, developed corporate communications materials for BNP Paribas, worked as a communication staffer for a successful presidential campaign, worked as a research consultant at UNESCO’s International Bureau of Education, taught English language courses, and taught leadership courses to Johns Hopkins University business students.
+She has delivered on-air content for a Voice of American affiliate station serving the Geneva area, developed corporate communications materials for BNP Paribas, worked as a communication staffer for a successful presidential campaign, worked as a research consultant at UNESCO’s International Bureau of Education, taught English language courses, and taught leadership courses to Johns Hopkins University business students.